drovera/SNP_exon/README.md

 This method sheds light on the link between SNPs and their effect on gene production, what is coherent with some biological knowledge.
-The usual method based on chi-deux statistics does not shed this light.

-The manual to use Python scripts is SNP_exon_manual.pdf.
+The manual to use Python and R scripts (if extraction LD correlation coefficients by LDlinkR) is SNP_exon_manual.pdf.
-The reference data are in ref and GWAS data are to be extracted from catalogs as NHGRI-EBI
+The reference data are in ref and GWAS data are to be extracted from catalogs as NHGRI-EBI.

 daniel.rovera@gmail.com Institut Curie - Mines Paris Tech